jojosaladd/skirtsim/README.md

-# SkirtSim: Skirt/Seam Simulation in Taichi
+# SkirtSim: Skirt/Seam Simulator in Taichi

-This is a simple cloth simulation that models a circle skirt draping over a cone.
+This is a simple cloth simulator that models a circle skirt draping over a cone.
 It supports different fabric behaviors (denim vs jersey) and a seam effect (regular vs french seam).

 The physical simulation follows a standard force-based approach described in [Large Steps in Cloth Simulation](https://dl.acm.org/doi/10.1145/280814.280821) and [Dynamic Deformables, Chapter 10, Thin Shell Forces](https://www.tkim.graphics/DYNAMIC_DEFORMABLES/DynamicDeformables.pdf).
 For the regular seam simulation, I followed [Computational Design of Skintight Clothing](https://www.researchgate.net/publication/343616934_Computational_design_of_skintight_clothing).